cocos/cocos-docs/en/sdk/sdkbox.md

 ### Compile

 After the configuration is complete, open the **Build** panel again, uncheck the SDKBox, and then click **Build -> Compile -> Run** below the panel.
-But the iOS platform, when the buils is complete, you need to use Xcode to open the `.xcodeproj` file in the `./build/jsb-link/frameworks/runtime-src/proj.ios_mac` directory to compile and run.
+But the iOS platform, when the build is complete, you need to use Xcode to open the `.xcodeproj` file in the `./build/jsb-link/frameworks/runtime-src/proj.ios_mac` directory to compile and run.

 When you are finished running, click the Cache Interstitial button, and then click the Show Interstitial button to display your ad.